Table of Contents[Hide][Show]

 - Carefully Position The Raised Tonearm: After you raise the tonearm using the cue level, then gently swing the tonearm into position over your record.
 There are smooth gaps in between each song.

-- Lower The Tonearm Using The Cue Level: Using the cue lever, gently lower the tonearm and the stylus will catch the groove of the vinyl record and play your music.
+- Lower The Tonearm Using The Cue Level: Using the cue lever, gently lower the tonearm.
+The stylus will then catch the groove of the vinyl record and play your music.

 Get The Warm Sounds Of Vinyl By Adding A Sonos Record Player To Your Sonos System